Siblings’ quest to find out more about their Chinese parents’ complicated pasts.

 “My mother didn’t want to talk about it,” wrote Molloy – and she didn’t share the revelations with anyone at the time.

-Her findings would bear out in George’s obituary, which says he was predeceased by a daughter named Ping Fung and son-in-law named Chan Mung Dick.
+Her findings would bear out in George’s obituary, which says he was predeceased by a daughter named Ping Fung and a son-in-law named Chan Mung Dick.
 It also references grandchildren and great-grandchildren who are not related to the children he had with Nellie.

 Other documents from the family seem to indicate that George was married while living in Gull Lake.
 His Canadian citizenship certificate from 1950 lists him as married.
 Membership cards for the Co-operative Commonwealth Federation – the predecessor of the NDP – for 1949 and 1952 list George and a “Mrs. M.D.
 Wong.”